Piero24/Computer-Vision_Lab_22-23/README.md

 Here is a collection of related solutions.

-The homework consists in carrying out some exercises to learn the basics of OpenCV and Computer Vision.
+The task consists of performing some exercises to learn the basics of OpenCV and Computer Vision.

-The texts of the various exercises with relative solutions are present.
+The texts of the various exercises are provided with their respective solutions.

+**NOTE:** Exercises may have multiple solutions.
-**NOTE:** The exercises can have multiple solutions and it is said that those are present in these files are the best.
+The ones present in these files may not necessarily be the best ones.

 ## Disclaimer